mikemackintosh/zush/README.md

 ## Acknowledgments

+- Nord color scheme for the default split theme
+- Catppuccin color scheme by the Catppuccin team
-- Tokyo Night color scheme by Folke Lemaitre
+- Tokyo Night color scheme by Folke Lemaitre (starship theme)
 - Nerd Fonts for powerline symbols
 - Inspired by Oh My Posh and Starship